 The best choice to replace several missing teeth in a row is an implant-supported bridge.
 This is better than a removable partial denture and a fixed bridge for several reasons.
 An implant-supported bridge offers many benefits over traditional bridges including improved stability, better aesthetics, and increased comfort.

-This type of restoration will not harm any of your remaining healthy teeth.
-It will not add extra pressure to them in order to help hold the restoration in place.
+This type of restoration will not harm any of your remaining healthy teeth, or add extra pressure to help hold the restoration in place.
 With a fixed bridge, you have to use the adjacent teeth to secure it.
-Our dentist must grind down these anchor teeth to accommodate the crowns.
+The dentist must grind down the anchor teeth to accommodate the crowns.
 However, since the implant-supported bridge sits on implants, our dentist will not have to modify your natural teeth.

-This implant-supported restoration also replaces your teeth at the root.
+Implant-supported bridges will also replace your teeth at the root.
 Replacing the roots will help maintain the structural integrity of your jaw bone.
 Avoiding bone deterioration will help hold the natural shape of your face and prevent other teeth from becoming loose.
 In other words, you won’t have to worry about premature facial sagging!

-Dental implants also provide a strong and secure base for any restorative dental work, making it more reliable in the long run.
-This will allow you to eat any kind of food without restrictions.
+Dental implants also provide a strong and secure base for any restorative dental work.
+This will allow you to eat any kind of food without restrictions, making it more reliable in the long run.
 Since the bridge is firmly in place, you will be able to use a greater chewing force than you would otherwise.

 How many teeth can an implant-supported bridge replace?